 The Center for Environmental Excellence by AASHTO Communities of Practice (COPs) provide forums for invited professionals to discuss and exchange information, experiences, ideas, and best practices on a range of environmental topics related to the planning, design, construction, maintenance, and operation of highway and transit systems.
 The goal of these Communities of Practice is to promote environmental stewardship and to encourage innovative ways to streamline the transportation delivery process.

-Communities of Practice currently exist for the following three topic areas:
+Communities of Practice currently exist for the following four topic areas:

 If you have questions or comments regarding the Community of Practice forum, please contact the Center for Environmental Excellence by AASHTO through the Contact Us link.

 The purpose of the Air Quality COP is to assemble a group of State Department of Transportation (DOT) air quality practitioners to have a focused discussion on the state of the practice, emerging issues, and research data needs on particular air quality issues.
 Practitioners share experiences and learn from each other, helping to further the state of the knowledge of the community.
 In addition, the effort helps to extend the COP members' networks and professional contacts.
 The Air Quality COP consists of representatives from ten State DOTs, the Federal Highway Administration (FHWA), the Federal Transportation Administration (FTA) and AASHTO.
 COP reports may be accessed below: